 We have hints of what’s put Fern in this state of affairs, and Zhao leaves details out, focusing on the interior journey.
-Thus, an employment counselor suggests Fern “consider early retirement” may mean well.
+Thus, an employment counselor who suggests Fern “consider early retirement” may mean well.
 But Social Security, social service help and healthcare are not in the picture, as indeed they aren’t for millions of Americans.

-Bell, creator of Youtube tutorials on how to manage this life, preaches to the nearly-converted at an Arizona gathering of nomads whimsically named the RTR — “Rubber Tramp Rendezvous.”
+Bell, creator of Youtube tutorials on how to manage this life, preaches to the newly-converted at an Arizona gathering of nomads whimsically named the RTR — “Rubber Tramp Rendezvous.”
 They’re escaping “the tyranny of the dollar” and “the yoke of capitalism.”

 Zhao, who first gained fame with her somberly reflective rodeo drama “The Rider,” romanticizes this lifestyle without sentimentalizing it.